mouseless/baked/unreleased.md

 - `Dotnet` feature now adds embedded and physical file providers for given entry assembly
 - Async overloads for `ShouldPass` and `ShouldFail` are now available
+- `Default` exception handler is renamed as `ProblemDetails`
+- `ITextTransformer` is introduced in `Core` feature to allow business to make use of `Humanizer` methods without depending on it

 ### Library Upgrades